 - 1. The site has capacity for around 85 dwellings.
 A broad mix of dwelling types, sizes and tenures should be provided on site.
 At least 10% of new homes should be affordable housing. - 2.
 A proportion of plots provided at the site will be sought as self-build in accordance with Policy LIV11. - 3.
 Vehicular access should be taken from Castle Road. - 4.
 A pedestrian link should be created from within the development to Windermere Avenue to the south to enhance accessibility by foot to local services and facilities. - 5.
-The existing Public Right of Way which runs along the eastern boundary of the site should be retained and enhanced as part of the development to promote its use by all sections of the community. - New dwellings should be of a general scale and size which reflects the built character of the local area and reflects the development's edge of settlement location. - The planting of new trees and hedgerow will be required to strengthen the eastern boundary of the site in order to limit the effects of the development on the wider open countryside. - 8.
-Open space and ecological enhancements should be provided along the eastern boundary of the Site to further soften the effect of the development.
+Existing Public Right of Ways, which run through the Site should be retained and enhanced as part of the development to promote its use by all sections of the community.
+A new route running along the eastern boundary connecting with existing footpath provision should be provided to provide an alternative route around the Site. - 6.
+New dwellings should be of a general scale and size which reflects the built character of the local area and reflects the development's edge of settlement location.
+The development will also need to take into account its relationship to and potential effects on the Lidgett and Bents Conservation Area, and respect local topographical features to minimise effects caused on the local landscape. - 7.
+The planting of new trees and hedgerow will be required to provide a soft edge to the development.
+This is particularly important along the eastern boundary of the site. - 8.
+Land between the Site and Park High School as identified on the Policies Map is safeguarded for Education Use.

+Open space and ecological enhancements should be provided along the eastern and southern boundaries of the Site to further soften the effect of the development.

-The site is formed of greenfield land forming part of land known locally as the "rough" which is located at the north eastern edge of Colne adjoining the settlement boundary of the town.
-The site benefits from good accessibility to facilities and services available within the town, including the Town Centre and North Valley which are accessible via a relatively flat route.
-The site is well related to the settlement pattern with existing residential development located to the west and south, and Colne Park High School to the west.
-The development of this site would represent a logical "rounding off" of the settlement, together with the recent development off Windermere Avenue located to the south.
+The site is formed of greenfield land forming part of land known locally as the "rough" located at the north eastern edge of Colne adjoining the settlement boundary.
+The site benefits from good accessibility to facilities and services available within the town, including the Town Centre and North Valley which are accessible via a relatively flat walking route.
+The site is well related to the settlement pattern of Colne with existing residential development located to the west and south, and Colne Park High School to the west.
+The development of this site would represent a logical "rounding off" of the settlement, together with the recent development off Windermere Avenue located to the south (Boulsworth View).

 The housing needs of Colne for the remaining plan period to 2030 are fulfilled by committed developments.
 As such, the development of this Site for housing is not currently required.
-The site however is recognised to form a suitable and deliverable location for housing, and as a result, is identified as a reserve site for housing to be made available in accordance with Policies LIV6 and LIV8.
+The site is however recognised to form a suitable and deliverable location for housing, and as a result, is identified as a reserve site for housing to be made available in accordance with Policies LIV6 and LIV8.
 The site, if required, will provide for additional flexibility within the scope of the plan, providing additional housing land supply without the need for a Local Plan review.
 Any application to develop the site other than in accordance with Policies LIV6 and LIV8 will normally be refused unless material circumstances indicate otherwise.